RobDWaller/ReallySimpleJWT/readme.md

 ### Parse and Validate Token

 The `ReallySimpleJWT\Parse` class allows a developer to parse and validate a JSON Web Token.
-Three validation methods are available which can all be chained:
+Four validation methods are available which can all be chained:

 - `validate()` confirms the structure of the token and the validity of the signature.
 - `validateExpiration()` confirms the token expiration claim (`exp`) has not expired.
 - `validateNotBefore()` confirms the token not before claim (`nbf`) has elapsed.
+- `validateAudience()` confirms the token audiuence claim (`aud`) matches what is expected.

 Each validation method will throw a `ReallySimpleJWT\Exception\ValidateException` if there is anything wrong with the supplied token.